Tutorial | Batch deployment basics (MLOps part 2)

 Note

-Just as when importing a project to an instance (such as from a project export), you may see warnings about missing plugins or plugin version mismatches.
+Just as when importing a project zip file, you may see warnings about missing plugins or plugin version mismatches.
 If any of these plugins are used in the project at hand, you’ll want to closely review them.

 The same can be said for missing connections.
 See the article on preparing the Automation node for more details.